leonitousconforti/the-wireguard-effect/docs/the-wireguard-effect.api.md

     listenPort: Schema.brand<Schema.Schema<number, number, never>, "Port">;
 }>, never>, "IPv4Endpoint">;

-// Warning: (ae-internal-missing-underscore) The name "IPv4EndpointFrom" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
-export type IPv4EndpointFrom = Schema.Schema.Encoded<typeof IPv4Endpoint>;
+export type IPv4Endpoint = Schema.Schema.Type<typeof IPv4Endpoint>;

-// Warning: (ae-internal-missing-underscore) The name "IPv4EndpointTo" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "IPv4EndpointEncoded" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export type IPv4EndpointTo = Schema.Schema.Type<typeof IPv4Endpoint>;
+export type IPv4EndpointEncoded = Schema.Schema.Encoded<typeof IPv4Endpoint>;

 // Warning: (ae-internal-missing-underscore) The name "IPv6" should be prefixed with an underscore because the declaration is marked as @internal
 //